stfsy/go-jwt-cookie/README.md

 - Consider using `WithSameSite(http.SameSiteStrictMode)` to prevent CSRF attacks
 - Use a strong signing key for signing JWT tokens
 - Use `WithSigningMethod()` to select an appropriate algorithm (HS256, HS384, HS512; or RS*/PS*/ES*)
-- Provide `WithIssuer`, `WithAudience`, and `WithSubject` and keep them consistent across services; tokens lacking these claims will be rejected.
+- Provide `WithIssuer`, `WithAudience` and keep them consistent across services; tokens lacking these claims will be rejected.
 - For HMAC, ensure keys meet minimum sizes (HS256: 32 bytes, HS384: 48 bytes, HS512: 64 bytes)
 - Account for clock skew between services.
 Consider configuring a small leeway (e.g., 30s) via `WithLeeway(30*time.Second)`.